ZahraJahangiri/DL_COPPER/README.md

 ## Data Manipulation and Model Selection
 The process of data cleanup and model development and evaluation is provided [here](https://github.com/ZahraJahangiri/DL_COPPER/tree/main/DataPrep_ModelDev).
 For model development, we used gpu provided by Compute Canada.
 ## Clustering the results
 we used K-Means clustering, t-SNE dimensionality reduction to be able to visualize 2000 plots, resulting from running the developed model.
-The codes for clustering the results and visualizing them using heatmaps are provided [here](https://github.com/ZahraJahangiri/DL_COPPER/tree/main/Visualization).
+The codes for clustering the results are [here](https://github.com/ZahraJahangiri/DL_COPPER/blob/main/DataPrep_ModelDev/Blocks_COPPER1000.ipynb) and visualizing them using heatmaps and barcharts are provided [here](https://github.com/ZahraJahangiri/DL_COPPER/tree/main/Visualization).